mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

  * `SELECT { Field } ...`

-   * The binlogrouter implements a small subset of the MariaDB SELECT syntax as it is mainly used by the replicating slaves to query various parameters.
+   * The binlogrouter implements a small subset of the MariaDB SELECT syntax as it is mainly used by the replicating replicas to query various parameters.
 If a field queried by a client is not known to the binlogrouter, the value will be returned back as-is.
 The following list of functions and variables are understood by the binlogrouter and are replaced with actual values:

      * `@@gtid_slave_pos`, `@@gtid_current_pos` or `@@gtid_binlog_pos`: All of
-       these return the latest GTID replicated from the master.
+       these return the latest GTID replicated from the primary.

      * `version()` or `@@version`: The version string returned by MaxScale when a client connects to it.